The False Armistice in France

 Starting early in the morning of Thursday 7 November, Paris newspapers began reporting the previous day’s German press announcement that a delegation had left Berlin for the West to conclude an armistice and open peace talks with the Allies.
 The French news agency Havas released the information, quoting the official Berlin announcement of the delegation’s departure from bulletins printed in neutral Switzerland and the Netherlands.
 Some Paris papers carried the story in 5:00 am issues, others in later morning, afternoon and evening editions.2

-Commenting on the German bulletins, the Petit Parisien told its readers that the envoys “will no doubt arrive at their destination this morning”, while La Presse calculated (inaccurately) that, although there was no official information, the envoys had probably completed the journey from Berlin and were already in France.From Paris the news about the German delegation went out to other parts of France, where local newspapers published it throughout the day.
+Commenting on the German bulletins, the Petit Parisien told its readers that the envoys “will no doubt arrive at their destination this morning”, while La Presse calculated (incorrectly) that, although there was no official information, the envoys had probably completed the journey from Berlin and were already in France.From Paris the news about the German delegation went out to other parts of France, where local newspapers published it throughout the day.

 Officials at the War Ministry reportedly affirmed the armistice news during much of the day.4 People crowded around its building in Rue Saint-Dominique hoping to hear details “of the German application, under a flag of truce, for an armistice”.
 And most expected the Government to announce the armistice in the afternoon session of the Chamber of Deputies.

-“Most of the officials in Paris and practically every non-official person here believed yesterday that the armistice had been signed” Edward House, President Wilson’s ‘special representative’ in Paris, reported to US Secretary of State Robert Lansing the following day.
+“Most of the officials in Paris and practically every non-official person here believed yesterday that the armistice had been signed”, Edward House, President Wilson’s ‘special representative’ in Paris, reported to US Secretary of State Robert Lansing the following day.
 Lansing had asked House how the United Press news agency had been able to send the false armistice news to America.
 House told him Admiral Wilson at American Navy HQ in Brest had given the Naval Attaché’s news to Roy Howard of United Press and “sent an aide with him to cable censor so that Howard would be permitted to send through a dispatch stating that the armistice had been signed.”
-But “the fault if any” House suggested “lies with [the Naval Attaché] or the French official who started the rumor.”
+But “the fault if any”, House suggested, “lies with [the Naval Attaché] or the French official who started the rumor.”

 Among those who were in Paris on 7 November:

 Will Irwin, an American war correspondent, recalled that the Paris Embassy told a British nurse he knew that “the armistice is signed (and) goes into effect at three o’clock this afternoon.”
-“It’s official” she assured him, “they’re out of their heads with joy!”
+“It’s official”, she assured him, “they’re out of their heads with joy!”
 Irwin passed the news on to people he met in the street, in the Café de la Paix, at Ciro’s and in Harry’s New York Bar, which he visited in turn and where his announcements immediately provoked loud celebrations.8

-John P. Street, an American serviceman, wrote home that “There was an air of excitement . . . with cries of ‘Finie la guerre’ or ‘La Guerre est finie’, and news girls were surrounded by crowds eager to buy the one page journals, where in bold letters appeared the welcome news . . . that the Armistice was un fait accompli.
-This was the day when you good people at home had your premature celebration.“ 35
+John P. Street, an American serviceman, wrote home that “there was an air of excitement . . . with cries of ‘Finie la guerre’ or ‘La Guerre est finie’, and news girls were surrounded by crowds eager to buy the one page journals, where in bold letters appeared the welcome news . . . that the Armistice was un fait accompli.
+This was the day when you good people at home had your premature celebration“.35

-In a letter to her husband in London, Alice Snyder, a nurse at the American Hospital of Paris, described what happened when they heard the news :
+In a letter to her husband in London, Alice Snyder, a nurse at the American Hospital of Paris, described what happened when they heard the news:

 “This afternoon, at the hospital, news was brought that the armistice had been signed this morning at 10 A.M. and that fighting had ceased at 2 P.M.
 You may imagine the excitement and rejoicing among patients and personnel.
 Colonel Hutchinson had the tidings posted in his office; Mrs. Munroe called up the Ministry of War and was told (so it was said) the same thing.
 Nurses were talking of how soon they would be going home; the blessés [wounded] beamed at the thought of returning to the U.S.A.”
 Elmer Roberts, the Paris chief of the (American) Associated Press (AP) news agency, went to the hospital around 5:00 pm to meet his wife, Claire, who was working there.
-He had the unenviable task of announcing that the armistice news was “premature, to say the least.”
-5 a)
+He had the unenviable task of announcing that the armistice news was “premature, to say the least”.5a

 (On the arrival of the armistice news in the United States, the AP News Department in New York cabled Roberts the same day asking for information about what was happening in Paris that would help them deal with “a great many inquiries from our members” and “show the true state of affairs”.
 Roberts affirmed that the armistice news was “without foundation”, but to the department’s annoyance his reply otherwise “contained nothing which [they] could publish”.
-A few days later, he reported that he had been told “some one in the French War Office rung up the American Embassy and told them that the armistice had been signed and that hostilities would cease at two that afternoon”.
-5 b)
+A few days later, he reported that he had been told “some one in the French War Office rung up the American Embassy and told them that the armistice had been signed and that hostilities would cease at two that afternoon”.)5b

 (Surprisingly, and prompting the obvious question – ‘where was he at the time?’ – the Paris correspondent of the London Times newspaper sent the following report on 7 November:

 “Paris remains austerely calm, and there would appear to exist a national conspiracy to reserve all manifestations of joy for the final day when the Armies march back up the Avenue de la Grand[e] Armée and through the Arc de Triomphe.
 The streets are silent, except for the cries of the newspaper hawkers, who, perhaps are justified in moments such as these in ignoring the police regulations as to street noises.
 Even the students are dumb.
-But everywhere there is deep and heartfelt joy, which at the present is finding expression only in tributes of admiration to the great architect of French victory, M. Clemenceau.”)11 b)
+But everywhere there is deep and heartfelt joy, which at the present is finding expression only in tributes of admiration to the great architect of French victory, M. Clemenceau.”)11b

 For instance, seizing on the American Consul-General’s luncheon announcement, the editor of L’Heure called the censors at the Press Bureau not long after 1:30 pm to inform them that, at a meeting attended by numerous journalists, a “very high-up Allied official” had just announced that the German armistice had been signed.
 The censor told him not to print this.
-Separately, Le Petit Parisien’s editor, seemingly mistaking the Consul-General for the American Ambassador, William G. Sharp, insisted that the papers must be allowed to publish the news as no less a person than Mr Sharp had officially announced it.
+Separately, Le Petit Parisien’s editor, apparently mistaking the Consul-General for the American Ambassador, William G. Sharp, insisted that the papers must be allowed to publish the news as no less a person than Mr Sharp had officially announced it.
 By 3:00 pm, all the afternoon papers had called, wanting permission to print the news everyone in Paris was talking about.

 The censors checked with the Ministry of Foreign Affairs, the Cabinet Office of the Prime Minister Georges Clemenceau, and the President’s Office.
 All refuted the armistice news.
 Reassured, the Press Bureau warned the editors that the American Ambassador was mistaken, that the rumours were false, and that it was forbidden to print anything about an armistice having been signed or about the German delegates having arrived in France (which they had not yet done).
 Regional censors were instructed by telephone to enforce the same guidelines.12